tetracorp/k240/docs/_posts/2014-03-13-security-and-morale.md

 No security breach events happen.

 ### Low Morale

 - Worker strike (50% chance): All mining, shipbuilding, and missile construction are reduced to 40% of normal speed.
-Command Centre is also affected.
+Command Centre is also affected (probably only to build Orbital Space Dock).
 (No other buildings require workers.)
   Strike lasts 10-29 days.
 - Theft (50% chance): 1,000 - 10,000 credits stolen.
 If there is not
   enough money in general fund to cover the loss, the rest is taken from Building fund, Vehicle fund, etc, and so on.

 ### Social Unrest
 - Theft (33% chance): 10,000 - 50,000 credits stolen.
 - Worker strike (33% chance): Workers strike for 30-99 days.
-- Desertion (33% chance): If there are at least 50 colonists, 5-14 disappear from the colony.
+- Desertion (33% chance): If there are at least 50 colonists, 5-14 disappear
+  from the colony.

 ### Major Criminal Activity
 - Theft (25% chance): 50,000 - 100,000 credits stolen.